vertica/client-application-examples/ADO.NET/README.md

 # ADO.NET Sample App

+## Overview

+The Vertica ADO.NET driver provides a data source for Vertica, so a client can connect and read/write data.
+The driver is written in C# and built on .NET.

+See the available data types, commands, and other information [here](https://docs.vertica.com/latest/en/connecting-to/client-libraries/accessing/c/).

 ## Prerequisites

 - .NET Core 3.1+, or .NET Framework 4.6.1+
 - The Vertica ADO.NET DLL
+- A running Vertica database

 :information_source: Note that you will need to use .NET Core, not .NET Framework, if using Linux or Mac.
 It is recommended to use .NET 6.0 since it is a long-term support version.